edsadr/windsurf-task-manager-workflow/README.md

 * **Purpose:** Review Windsurf editor-generated task list for accuracy, completeness, and logical flow.
 * **How:** Carefully read through the tasks and sub-tasks generated in the previous step.
 Ensure they accurately reflect the steps needed to implement the PRD.
 Make any necessary manual adjustments.

-**Step 5: Create Instructions for Task Completion**
+**Step 5: Execute and Verify Tasks**

-* **Purpose:** Instruct Windsurf editor on how to process the task list, focusing on completing one task at a time for verification.
+* **Purpose:** Work through the development process by having Windsurf editor execute each task and verifying the output before proceeding.
 * **How:**
-    * Use the `task-list.md` rule file (available within Windsurf editor).
-This file contains instructions to guide Windsurf editor through the list sequentially.
-    * In Windsurf editor Agent chat, start the process with the first task (e.g., 1.1) using this command structure:
+    * In Windsurf editor Agent chat, start the process with the first task (e.g., 1.1) by using the following command structure:
         ```
-        Start on 1.1 and use @task-list.md
+        /manage-task @YourProject-PRD.md @tasks-YourProject-PRD.md
         ```
-    * **Note:** You only need to reference `@task-list.md` for the very first task.
-The rules within the file should guide Windsurf editor to prompt for the next step after each completion.
-* **Output:** Windsurf editor is now set up to tackle the tasks one by one.

-**Step 6: Execute and Verify Tasks**

-* **Purpose:** Work through the development process by having Windsurf editor execute each task and verifying the output before proceeding.
-* **How:**
-    * Windsurf editor will perform the first task (e.g., 1.1).
-    * Review the changes made by Windsurf editor.
-    * If correct, approve or instruct Windsurf editor to move to the next task (e.g., 1.2).
+    * After each task, review the output.
+When ready, instruct Windsurf editor to move to the next task (e.g., 1.2) by using the following command structure:
+        ```
+        Continue with the next task
+        ```
     * Repeat this cycle: Windsurf editor executes a task -> You verify -> Instruct Windsurf editor on the next task.
     * **Output:** A progressively built feature, with each step validated.
 The task list gets marked off as you proceed.

 ## Usage: Fetch Remote Docs from Workflow Repo